 \revision{A policy graph includes} a \textit{decision rule}, $\pi_i(x, \omega_i)$, for each node that maps the \textit{incoming \revision{physical} state variable} $x$ and realization of a \textit{random variable}~$\omega_i$ to a feasible \textit{control variable} $u$ and an \textit{outgoing \revision{physical} state variable} $x^\prime$ for a cost of $C_i( u, x^\prime, \omega_i)$, where $(u, x^\prime) =\pi_i(x, \omega_i) \in \mathcal{X}_i(x, \omega_i) \equiv \{ (u, x^\prime): u \in U_i(x, \omega_i), \ x^\prime = T_i(u, x, \omega_i) \revision{\in {\mathcal X}'_i} \}$. \revision{The} random variable $\omega_i$ is independent of $x$ and of $\omega_j$ at all other nodes, and has a finite sample space $\Omega_i$ with probability mass function~(pmf) $\mathbb{P}_i(\omega)$, $\omega \in \Omega_i$. \end{definition}

-Figure~\ref{fig:hd} shows a schematic of a policy graph node. \revision{ Using the concept and notation of a policy graph, we can now define the optimization problem that we study in the remainder of this paper.
+\revision{ Using the concept and notation of a policy graph, we can now define the optimization problem that we study in the remainder of this paper.
 In what follows, we assume that a common space ${\mathcal X}'$ contains ${\mathcal X}'_i$ for all $i \in {\mathcal N}$, where ${\mathcal X}'$ is compact. \begin{definition} A risk-neutral optimization problem on a policy graph is

 where for $i \in {\mathcal N}$ and $t=1,2,\ldots$

 and where the control and outgoing physical state variables are specified by policy $\pi$'s non-anticipative decision rules, which satisfy: